 Anyway, back to the pannacotta.
 I was at one such sagra with my mother-in-law and she mentioned that she’d never made a panna cotta at home.
 Neither had the cooks at the festival in my opinion, since my panna cotta tasted exactly like the ones you buy in the yoghurt section of the supermarket.

 I’ve made my fair share of panna cottas at home.
 What’s not to love about a dessert that takes 5 minutes to prepare, can be made well in advance and knocks the socks off any dinner guest?
 It’s only Achilles heel?
 The gelatine.
 You have to be careful you don’t add too much/too little or you will end up with a brick/runny mess.
 I’ve had both happen to me many times, so my advice is follow this recipe to the letter.

 I’ve pimped my easy panna cotta recipe with some lovely summer Italian additions.
-Figs from the garden and a shot of espresso coffee.
+Figs from the garden and a shot of espresso coffee from my amazing La Pavoni coffee machine.
 The two don’t sound like they go together, but trust me, they’re the new Bert and Ernie.
 Think of it in gelato terms.
 How often do you order a gelato with one fruit-flavoured scoop and one scoop of say chocolate or pistachio?
 Giulio always orders one scoop coffee and one scoop fig and it used to drive me nuts, but then I came around to the flavour combination.
 It’s sweet and bitter – life on a cone or, in this case, a panna cotta cup!

 If you don’t have figs on hand, thinly sliced plums or apricots would hit the spot just right in this panna cotta recipe too.